The Randolph A. Frank Prize for the Performing Arts

 - Outline the nominee’s commitment to excellence in the nominee’s field.

-- Additional supporting documents – maximum of six (6) single-sided pages, single-spaced, 12-point font.
+- Additional supporting documents – maximum of six (10) single-sided pages, single-spaced, 12-point font.
+These may be articles written about nominee, professional development materials, videos of or about nominee, and the like.

 - Please include your name on each page of every document.